 Contradictions of Translations

-Common English translations frequently interpret the book's words in one manner, and to then, on the very next sentence, give an interpretation that conflicts with and fully contradicts the previous sentence's words.
-The common English translations, have no chi dao.
-The following is an example of common English translations of two Li Ren sentences that are in sequence.
+Common English translations frequently interpret the book's words in one manner, and to then, on the very next sentence, give an interpretation that fully contradicts the previous sentence's words.
+The common English translations, are, simply, incoherent.
+The following is an example of a common English translation of one Li Ren sentence.

-"The master said: It is only the truly virtuous man who can love, or who can hate, others.
+James Legge translation: "The master said: It is only the truly virtuous man who can love, or who can hate, others."

 里仁齊道 (Li Ren Chi Dao) Inner Tone Harmony Way observes the original words, compares the individual words' meanings to what is real within a real person's life, and then chooses the English words that best harmonize and enable a meaningful modern English translation of the ancient Chinese texts.